 Quaid and Howard play Wallace and Wilder Foudroyant, siblings who in childhood were able to start fires with their minds.

 Following an unfortunate accident, Wilder manges quit the habit, cold turkey, settling down and marrying the enticing Vida (Winger).
-Not Wallace, however. as Biff the Clown, he continues on as a one-man circus act.
+Not Wallace, however.
+As Biff the Clown, he continues on as a one-man circus act.
 When Wallace shows up in town with his traveling circus, he discovers that he and Vida have something in common.
-She's something of a pyromaniac, see?
+She's something of a pyromaniac, too, see?